abdullahkhalids/stac/api_reference.md

     name : str
         Name of operation.
     targets : int or tuple
         The addresses of any target qubits.
+For classical targets use the notation [address, index] where address is a qubit address and index is an int specifying the number of the measurement on that qubit.
+May be negative.
     time : int or [1] or None, optional
         The time at which to append the operation.
 The default is None, which uses self.cur_time as a guide.
 After every append operation